Missing information?

 2nd Lt Charles F. Waddell graduated from Lawrence High School in 1940 and was employed at Sperrys in Brooklyn.

-He volunteered for the US Army in New York City, New York on 9 January 1942.
+He volunteered for the Army of the United States in New York City, New York on 9 January 1942.

 T/Sgt Allen S. Cook: